simpleanalytics/docs/_docs/31_integrations/10_wordpress.md

 > There is a non-official plugin made by Refined Practice.
 It has more features then the official plugin.
 [Learn more](/wordpress-plugin-by-refined-practice) about this plugin.

+> See our plugin in action by [creating a temporary Wordpress website on tastewp.com in one click](https://tastewp.com/new?pre-installed-plugin-slug=simpleanalytics&redirect=plugins.php&ni=true).
+Do note that by default we don't collect from logged in admins, log out to see the requests to Simple Analytics.

 ## Install official plugin via WordPress dashboard

 1. Go to your WordPress admin (likely on /wp-admin or [wordpress.com/log-in](https://wordpress.com/log-in))